-You’ve heard it at least 100 times or more that once you are addicted, you remain addicted for the rest of your life.
-In fact, if you speak with a traditional counselor or professional when it comes to drug addiction treatment and alcohol use disorder treatment, you’ll probably hear the same thing.
-However, the “once an addict, always an addict” edict can be misleading.
+You’ve heard it at least 100 times or more that once you are addicted: you’re going to remain addicted for the rest of your life.
+In fact, if you speak with a traditional counselor or professional when it comes to addiction treatment programs and alcohol use disorder treatment, you’ll probably hear the same thing.
+However, the “once an addict, always an addict” edict can be quite misleading.

 Does Addiction End?